 The Raja Ampat - Through The Lens Of ...
 Beautiful book illustrated by 17 renowned underwater photographers, including David Doubilet, Gerry Allen, Tim Laman, Burt Jones, Maurine Shimlock...

-So I don't have a recommendation for "cheap addresses", I don't have a "good plan" for staying on a desert island or a dream beach, nor a "recipe" for not spending a dime at Raja Ampat.
-There are a lot of deserted islands, but really deserted, with just birds, birds of prey, birds of prey, birds of prey, birds of prey. couscous, the jungle and mosquitoes, everywhere in the archipelago.
-Consider rather preserving this extraordinary nature...
+So I don't have a recommendation for "cheap addresses", I don't have a "good plan" to stay on a deserted island or a dream beach, nor a "recipe" not to spend a penny in Raja Ampat.
+There are a lot of deserted islands, but really deserted, with only some birds, some couscousthe jungle and the mosquitoes, everywhere in the archipelago.
+Think rather to preserve this extraordinary nature...

-I live in Rennes, Brittany, So I don't know the Indonesian airplane schedules by heart, nor those of the Sorong-Wasai ferry, and I'm not affiliated with the Indonesian tourist office.
+I live in Rennes, Brittany, I don't know by heart the Indonesian airplane schedule nor the Sorong-Wasai ferry schedule, and I am not affiliated with the Indonesian tourist office.
 I also don't know exactly how much it costs to stay in this or that place.
-The best thing to do is to contact the hotels and resorts in Raja Ampat directly, they are always quite knowledgeable about these things...
-Otherwise, you'll have to advise on the spot.
+The best thing to do is to contact directly the hotels and resorts in Raja Ampat, they are always quite knowledgeable about these things...
+Otherwise, you will have to find out on the spot.

 Yes, there are mosquitoes in Raja Ampat - no more than elsewhere in these latitudes - and they can transmit malaria.
-But I cannot decide for you whether or not you should take preventive treatment.
-I am not a doctor and it is up to everyone to take responsibility for their health.
-I invite you to read this excellent article published by François from the blog Tourdumondiste, which explains everything very well, with serious information (sourced) and advice → Should I take malaria medication when travelling?
+But I can't decide for you if you should take preventive treatment or not.
+I am not a doctor and it is up to each person to take responsibility for his or her health.
+I invite you to read this excellent article published by François of the blog Tourdumondiste, which explains everything very well, with serious information (sourced) and advice → Should I take malaria medication when travelling?

-If after that, you still feel like discovering Raja Ampat, because you like the rather wild and preserved nature, the rather slow and distant trips, the rather lost and isolated islands, the rather tropical and abundant underwater fauna, and that you can afford a piggy bank break, don't hesitate: you will come back dazzled.
+If after that, you still want to discover Raja Ampat, because you like the wild and preserved nature, the slow and distant travels, the lost and isolated islands, the tropical and abundant underwater fauna, and you can afford to break your piggy bank, don't hesitate: you will come back dazzled...